-MCOM 278 VOICE, SPEECH, AND PERFORMANCE FOR SCREEN 3.0: 3 cr.
-E
+MCOM 278 VOICE, SPEECH, AND PERFORMANCE FOR SCREEN

 Students are trained in the ability to deliver speech and perform in front of camera for Broadcast Journalism, TV Acting and Film.
 The course covers a variety of theory and techniques as well as practical exercise for voice, pronunciation, breath control, presence and body language.